 Keep reading for the five best surfing spots throughout France:

 The Bay of Biscay has great year-round surfing conditions.
-Lacanau is one of the best spots to surf because it has excellent waves with some small barrels.
+Lacanau is one of the best surf spots because it has excellent waves with some barrels.

 Lacanau also hosts the WCT Lacanau Pro each year which attracts tons of people to the small coastal town.

 With a long coastline, Lacanau has tons of surfers that can enjoy the stellar waves simultaneously.
 Surfers of all levels can find some great waves here, too.

 Overall, the waves are super high quality in Lacanau and deserve recognition.